A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation: Optimization of the Objective Function

-In order to optimize the objective in Equation (\ref{eq:loss_redux}), we use the procedure in Algorithm \ref{alg:ground_state}, which is specified for the discrete normalizing flow; the procedure for the continuous normalizing flow will be similar.
+In order to optimize this objective, we use the procedure in Algorithm \ref{alg:ground_state}; first, we recall the following equations:

+Algorithm \ref{alg:ground_state} is specified for the discrete normalizing flow; the procedure for the continuous normalizing flow will be similar.
 Note that we initially sample a large number $K_{large}$ of samples from the base density; we emphasize that this step can be performed entirely offline, and does not entail additional computational complexity.